Constructing Mutually Unbiased Bases in Dimension Six: Constructing MU Vectors

 \subsection{Four MU bases in $\mathbb{C}^3$}

 In dimension $d=3$, four MU bases are known to exist.
 We will now show how to construct two MU Hadamard matrices $H_2$ and $H_3$ given a pair $\{I,H\}$.
-The resulting three MU Hadamard matrices plus the identity are equivalent to a complete set of four MU bases in $\mathbb{C}^3$.
+The resulting three MU Hadamard matrices plus the identity provide a complete set of four MU bases in $\mathbb{C}^3$.

 \paragraph{1.
 Choose a Hadamard}

 In dimension three, all Hadamard matrices are known and there is only one choice for a dephased Hadamard matrix \cite{haagerup96} given by the Fourier matrix,

 where $\omega =\exp (2\pi i/3)$ is a third root of unity.